top of page

 At the beginning of the trail, just outside the village, you walk along a stone-paved path lined with old stone fences and bare oak trees — still leafless at the end of winter.
 Later in spring, the trees are covered in fresh green foliage.

-Sierra de Gredos, Sapin
+Navamediana Canyon Trail, Sierra de Gredos, Spain

 The entire hike follows the Garganta de Navamediana river, which is now flowing strongly.
 The snow-capped peaks of the Sierra de Gredos mountains accompany us along the way.
 The misty landscape, colorful lichens on the rocks, and the oaks in their winter state make for a truly beautiful scene.